slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"A friend to all is a friend to none."
 -- Aristotle [-384]*

+> *"Don’t depend too much on anyone in this world because even your own shadow leaves you when you are in darkness."
+-- Ibn Taymiyyah [1263]*

 > *"Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution."
 -- Balthasar Gracian [1601]*